nikolailevshakov/scenario-examples-courses/Docker/volumes/step3/text.md

 <br>

-Run the container with mounted volume:
+Run the container with a mounted volume:
-(type=volume is not necessary, as it as a default behavior)
+(specifying `type=volume`isn't required, as it's the default behavior)

 <br>